levicook/elf-magic/README.md

 > Automatic compile-time ELF exports for Solana programs.
 One-liner integration, zero config, just works.

+🚀 **New in 0.3**: Intuitive configuration language with `only`/`deny` semantics, comprehensive documentation, and laser-eyes precision targeting!

 Stop wrestling with Solana program builds. `elf-magic` automatically discovers all your programs, builds them, and generates clean Rust code so your ELF bytes are always available as constants.

 ## Quick Start